 Tour the Animal Barns

-There are many barns throughout the grounds at the State Fair.
-From horses, cows, pigs, sheep, and many others, you’ll be able to get up close and personal with countless animals.
-My kids love visiting the horse stables to see the beautiful, medal winning horses.
+There are many barns throughout the grounds of the State Fair.
+From horses, cows, pigs, sheep, and more, you’ll be able to get up close and personal with countless animals.
+My kids love visiting the horse stables to see the beautiful, medal-winning horses.
 Some of them are huge!
 You could easily spend your day just visiting the animals at the fair.
 The barns are open daily from 9 am-8 pm.

-The DNR Building has live insects, snake shows, giant fish in aquariums and best of all, outside in the back there’s a FishIN’ pond for kids to try their luck at fishing.
+The DNR Building has live insects, snake shows, and giant fish in aquariums.
+Best of all, outside in the back, there’s a FishIN’ pond for kids to try their luck at fishing.
 Register at the table behind the DNR building and listen to a short talk on fishing tips and safety.
 Then cast your line and see what you catch!
 TIP: be sure to register early, as this is a popular event for ages 5-17.

 Ready to sit back and relax a bit during a long hot day around the fairgrounds?
 The State Fair Cinema is located in the air-conditioned Harvest Pavilion, west of the grandstands.
-This year, the cinema will show movies throughout the day, including a short documentary titled “World of Wheels.”
+This year, the cinema will show movies throughout the day, including family-friendly basketball movies.
 Bring your kids and get comfy while you wait for your next burst of energy.
 I’ll be here enjoying my BBQ Pork Split.

 Travel back in time when you and your family visit Pioneer Village!
-Nestled between Machinery Field and the Renewal by Andersen Family Fun park, this little village is straight out of the 1800s.
+Nestled between Machinery Field and the MHS Family Fun park, this little village is straight out of the 1800s.
 Here, you can experience the Opry House, Antique Tractor Exhibit, and demonstration field.
 Want to channel your inner historian?
 Pioneer Village is also home to what researchers say might be the oldest Moline Universal Model E Road Tractor still in existence today!

 Learn about your favorite barnyard animals all in one place!
-Visit Animal Town just east of the Little Hands on the Farm and the Bubble Tower.
-There’s an Interactive Animal Experience with beef and dairy cattle, chickens, goats, draft horses, llamas, rabbits, sheep and swine.
+Visit Animal Town just east of Little Hands on the Farm and the Bubble Tower.
+There’s an Interactive Animal Experience with beef and dairy cattle, chickens, goats, draft horses, llamas, rabbits, sheep, and swine.
 Stick around for Livestock chats.